leo-mathurin/portfolio/PROFILE_README_AUTOMATION.md

    - Verify your blog posts have proper frontmatter with `title`, `publishedAt`, and `summary`
    - Check that the workflow is triggered (look in Actions tab)

+5. **"Dependencies lock file is not found" error**
+   - This happens when the workflow tries to use npm instead of pnpm
+   - Make sure the workflow uses pnpm setup (already fixed in current version)

+6. **Git submodule errors**
+   - Clean up any temporary directories: `rm -rf temp/`
+   - Make sure `temp/` is in your `.gitignore` file

 ### Debug Mode

 For local debugging, you can run: